anvikarande11/Websprintproject/README.md

-This project is a modern and responsive University Website designed to represent academic excellence and campus life.
+This project is a modern and interactive University Website designed to showcase academic excellence and campus life.

+It presents key information about the university, including its vision, achievements, and student activities.

+The website includes sections for latest events, hackathons, workshops, and cultural programs.

-The website focuses on a clean layout, smooth animations, and user-friendly navigation.
+The design focuses on clean layout, smooth animations, and an engaging user experience.

-It showcases key sections such as university introduction, achievements, events, and hackathons.

-Interactive event cards and horizontal scrolling enhance user engagement.

-HTML and CSS are used to structure and style the entire website.
+The project demonstrates strong front-end design and layout skills.

+The website is built using HTML5 for structure and CSS3 for styling.

-Flexbox is implemented for efficient alignment and responsive layouts.
+Flexbox is used for responsive alignment and layout management.

+CSS transitions and hover effects enhance interactivity.

-Hover effects and transitions are added to improve visual appeal.
+Google Fonts are used to improve typography and visual appeal.

-The design emphasizes readability, consistency, and visual hierarchy.

-The project demonstrates front-end development and UI design skills.
+To run the project, download or clone the repository to your system.

+Ensure all project files and images are placed in the correct folders.

+Open the index.html file in any modern web browser.

+No additional installations or dependencies are required.

+The project runs completely on the client side.

-This website can serve as a foundation for future enhancements and dynamic features.
+This website can be extended in the future with JavaScript and backend features.